epatel16/TechBeauty/README.md

 Flask will take a bit of time to load (up to several minutes) when its loading for the first time.
 Even if you get a 404 error, wait for a few minutes and retry.
 We have attached a demo video of our program for those of you who might want to see our project without downloading/running Flask.

+Also, when testing the website, you MUST manually log out of the website before you close.
+We haven't had a chance to implement flushing sessions on close of the website, so you will remain logged in until you sign out.

 [LINK TO DEMO VIDEO](https://drive.google.com/file/d/15M8fY-DxguPLgQVss1tEQXJ-uzZZRzYS/view?usp=sharing)

 ### Data